RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

     /home/pi/RetroPie/roms/SYSTEMNAME/ROMNAME.cfg

-These configurations are used when starting a rom for a specific system.
+The ROMNAME includes the original file extension before the `.cfg`, e.g. `supermariobros.zip.cfg` These configurations are used when starting this specific ROM.

 ## Custom Retroarch Override Examples